 If your Diesel Exhaust Fluid is made with the recommended 32.5% urea concentration, you’ll get the lowest possible DEF freezing point of 12 degrees Fahrenheit or -11 degrees Celsius.
 In a quality DEF product, the water and urea within the DEF product will freeze and thaw at the same rate – which maintains the integrity of the product.
 In poorly mixed formulas, the water may thaw sooner to create a diluted mix or the urea may thaw sooner to form and concentrated mix.
 Both can cause problems for your vehicle.

 Your SCR system will provide heat to your DEF tank and supply lines, which will thaw the fluid automatically.
 Here are a few other tips to keep in mind:

 Now that you can answer, “What is DEF freeze?” and, “What temp does DEF freeze?”, but if you still have questions about your truck’s inner workings, feel free to contact us at International Used Truck Centers.
-We’re happy to help you with any auto concerns in the area, so don’t hesitate to stop by!
+We’re happy to help you with any auto concerns in the area, including sharing our winter driving tips, so don’t hesitate to stop by!